 The second NEM depicts noise exposure levels anticipated five years in the future, which represents forecast conditions without the NCP.
 The future NEM was developed using projected levels of aircraft activity and operational conditions at FLL in 2023.
-In accordance with 14 CFR Part 150, the Future Conditions (2023) NEM represents conditions five years after the NEM date of submittal to the FAA.
+In accordance with 14 CFR Part 150, the Future Conditions (2023) NEM represents five years after the Existing Conditions NEM (2018) previously submitted to the FAA.
 The NEMs provide the noise exposure baseline against which the effectiveness of measures within the NCP are evaluated.